biancamika/digital-garden/content/notes/3. Permanent Notes/Work can become a god in and of itself.md

 ---
-title: Work can become a god in and of itself
+title: "Work can become a god in and of itself"
 ---
 ## Reference
 - **Source:** [[John Mark Comer]]; [[Garden City - Book]]